tanmayuw/ContainerProfiler/README.md

 2) Next, open the `Dockerfile` to specify the packages to be installed for your custom container.
     I am currently testing the Alpine Python version with `stress-ng` package, and so I added the RUN commands in dockerfile to install it on my container.
-In a similar manner, you can add your own required packages.
+In a similar manner, you can add your own required packages and change the environment/OS version.
 DO NOT CHANGE ANYTHING ELSE.

 ![](./common/demo_dockerfile.PNG)